 - 350ml boiling water

-In a large mixing bowl, use a whisk to mix together the flour, sugar, salt, baking powder and cocoa.
+In a large mixing bowl, use a whisk to mix together the flour, nut meal, sugar, baking powder, salt, and cocoa.

-In a smaller bowl whisk together the milk, oil, aquafaba and vanilla.
+In a smaller bowl whisk together the milk, oil, egg/aquafaba and vanilla.

 Pour into a greased baking dish.